 With a little online research, Kimberly discovered what many recruiters have been turning to as an answer to many of their own obstacles: on-demand video interviewing.
 This is an increasingly popular software that allows candidates to record their answers to questions that would have been provided by the hiring manager at the beginning of the process, a feature which would have saved Kimberly from having to ask questions she did not understand each time.
 Now only would this have made her job much easier, but it would have provided each candidate with an equally positive interview experience as well.

 Another aspect that would have been extremely helpful for Kimberly and her hiring manager is the fact that video interviews are saved on file within the team’s online account, meaning both she and her hiring manager would have access to watch wherever, whenever, and as many times as they needed to.

-With pre-recorded video interviewing, candidates are not scheduled into an interview time to give their responses, so last minute personal emergencies or illnesses do not disrupt productivity or timelines, and the recruitment team is able to focus on the content and quality of their applicants.
+With one-way video interviewing, candidates are not scheduled into an interview time to give their responses, so last minute personal emergencies or illnesses do not disrupt productivity or timelines, and the recruitment team is able to focus on the content and quality of their applicants.

 When interviewing for technical or highly-skilled positions, it can be extremely challenging for recruiters to conduct a professional interview if they do not have practical knowledge about the role.
 Join a VidCruiter demo today to learn how our recruitment software makes it easier for hiring teams to collaborate and efficiently interview for a role without being an expert in its field.